-Once you’ve uploaded the shots to your computer (by plugging your phone into your computer using a USB cable or using your Dropbox app or what have you), you’ll want to use a free online photo editor to make some easy tweaks.
+Now, once you’ve uploaded the shots to your computer (by plugging your phone into your computer or using your Dropbox app or what have you), you’ll want to use a free photo editor to make some easy tweaks.

 For an example, here’s an edited version of the photo above:

-- Rotated the picture slightly to straighten up my posture
+- Rotated the picture slightly for better posture

 - Cropped to a square

-- Edited the color balance to be slightly less red and yellow
+- Edited the color balance to be slightly less yellow

 All in all, these changes were very quick to make!
-I suggest you go ahead and edit several different photos to give you some options to work with in the next step.
+We suggest you go ahead and edit several different photos to give you some options to work with in the next step.

 Step 5: Get feedback to choose the right photo